hoyelam/hoyelam/README.md

 * 🎮 Like esports primarily CS:GO and League of Legends
 * 🎵 Like to listen to music, especially Hip-Hop
 * 🏡 Primarily lived in the Netherlands but also Hong Kong
-* ✈️ Travelled to the U.S., China (Shenzhen), Hong Kong, Korea, Thailand, Malaysia, Iceland, Belgium, France, Germany, U.K., Slovenia, Portugal and Italy
+* ✈️ Travelled to the U.S., China (Shenzhen), Hong Kong, Korea, Thailand, Malaysia, Iceland, Belgium, France, Germany, U.K., Slovenia, Portugal, Spain and Italy
-* 🦁 Performed in seven different Chinese New Year events during 2019 and 2020 for lion- and dragon dances
+* 🦁 Occasionally performs lion- and dragon dances around 5~ times a year.
 * 💻 Started learning iOS development on a (very bad) Windows Laptop using Virtual Machine
 * 🎮 Played League of Legends semi-professionally in 2013-2014 (Diamond 1, 80~ lp)
 * 🔫 Played Overwatch semi-professionally in 2018 (Overwatch Open Division)
-* 🧨 Operate a small gaming community called Insanctuary
-* 🥋 Practiced Karate till 15 years old
+* 🥋 Practiced Karate till 16 years old